 Articles by Hannah Kimuyu

-Hannah has worked in Paid Search for over 11 years and is responsible for managing and delivering the agency's paid media strategy for all clients.
+Hannah is Director of Paid Media and has worked in Paid Search for over 11 years.
+Hannah is responsible for managing and delivering the agency's paid media strategy for all clients.
 Through this role she also consults for some of Greenlight's largest international clients, including Talk Mobile, American Express and New Look.
 Prior to Greenlight, Hannah worked with the Energy Saving Trust and Capital.

 By Hannah Kimuyu | 17 January 2012 |